 • Black History, Indianapolis History

-Black history has a long presence in Indianapolis and makes up the very fabric of the city.
-Six years after the founding of Indianapolis, out of the 1,066 total residents 55 were African American (source).
-There is no history of Indianapolis without Indianapolis’ vibrant and diverse Black population.
+Black history has a deep and enduring presence in Indianapolis, shaping the very fabric of the city.
+For instance, just six years after its founding, 55 out of the 1,066 total residents were African American (source).
+Consequently, the vibrant and diverse Black population is an integral part of Indianapolis’s history.

 • Indianapolis Public Library African American History Committee

 Find information here about past AAHC events, lectures, and exhibits.
-View posters, programs, news items, and compilations of African American authors and illustrators.
+Additionally, view posters, programs, and news items, as well as compilations of African American authors and illustrators.
+This comprehensive collection offers a rich overview of the AAHC’s contributions and activities.

 Encyclopedia of Indianapolis

-To learn even more about fascinating and inspiring black history makers, visit the Center for Black Literature & Culture at Central Library.
-The Center is dedicated to celebrating the vibrant and resilient heritage and triumphs of those born of African roots.
+To discover more about fascinating and inspiring Black history makers, visit the Center for Black Literature & Culture at Central Library.
+Additionally, this Center is dedicated to celebrating the vibrant heritage and remarkable achievements of individuals with African roots.
+By exploring its exhibits and resources, you will gain deeper insight into their impactful contributions.

 Local Black History – Indiana